This Texas Republican would really prefer you don't ask him about the Violence Against Women Act

 — Josh Stewart (@JoshDStewart) October 5, 2018

-After the clip surfaced, Allred’s campaign manager Paige Hutchinson tweeted that Sessions couldn’t defend his voting record, adding it was “time for new leadership.”
+After the clip surfaced, Allred’s campaign manager, Paige Hutchinson, tweeted that Sessions couldn’t defend his voting record, adding it was “time for new leadership.”

 Sessions, who has the backing of President Donald Trump, will greet Vice President Mike Pence and Sen. Ted Cruz next week.
 A recent New York Times/Siena poll showed that the Sessions-Allred race remains tight, with Sessions up by a mere point.

-Meanwhile, Sessions isn’t the only lawmaker up for re-election whose support for VAWA has come into question lately.
+Meanwhile, Sessions isn’t the only lawmaker up for reelection whose support for VAWA has come into question lately.
 In another tight Texas race, Democrat Lizzie Fletcher called on incumbent Rep. John Culberson to support Lee’s bill and criticized him for failing to “stand with the women of Texas in addressing the epidemic of violence against women.”
 Culberson also voted against VAWA renewal in 2013.